Payment-Components/demo-translator-cbpr/README.md

 ```

 #### GUI
+A GUI is embedded in the library in order to test the conversions ad-hoc.
 The jar file is executable and once you run it, a Java FX program will open which will help you to instantly translate messages.

 <img src="https://wiki.paymentcomponents.com/download/attachments/44597263/image2020-9-10_16-1-1.png?version=1&modificationDate=1599742864180&api=v2" />